sebw/blog.wains.be/content/about.md

 ### Technically

-It currently runs on top of Kubernetes.
+It currently runs on top of Kubernetes with ArgoCD automating deployments and stuff.

-### Top post
+### Top Post

 The blog post that has and keeps dragging the most visitors is my article about Tcpdump advanced filters: